Bira/octopus-carnival/_drafts/wir-dscc-golem.md

 ### Dune Golem

-This is a construct made out of loose sand bound by air magic.
+This is a construct made out of loose sand bound together by air magic.
 It can hold a humanoid shape, but it's diffuse instead of solid, making it particularly resistant to conventional attacks.

 A dune construct is a Level 13 Elite Soldier with 184 HP.
 It has a ground speed